-What offices are elected in a Calgary Municipal & School Election?
+What offices are elected in a Calgary Municipal and School Board General Election?

-The office of Mayor is elected at-large.
-This means that every eligible elector gets to vote for that office regardless of where they live in the city, as the mayor is expected to represent the interests of the city as a whole.
+The name of every person running for the office of Mayor will appear on your ballot.
+The Mayor is elected at-large meaning every eligible voter gets to vote for this office regardless of where they live in the city.
+The Mayor is expected to represent the interests of the city as a whole.

-The names that appear on your ballot for Councillor are determined by which ward you reside in on election day, as councillors are expected to represent the views of their ward constituents as well as the city as a whole.
-You can view a map of ward boundaries at www.calgary.ca/election.
+The names that appear on your ballot for Councillor are determined by the ward you live in on election day.
+Councillors are expected to represent the views of their ward constituents as well as the city as a whole.
+The City of Calgary has 14 wards with one Councillor elected in each ward.
+You can view a map of the ward boundaries at calgary.ca/election.

-The names that appear on your ballot for School Trustee are determined by which ward you reside in on election day, as School Trustees are expected to represent the views of their ward constituents as well as the city as a whole.
-You can view a map of ward boundaries at www.calgary.ca/election.
-Public school districts are two combined city wards; there are seven school districts that may have candidates running for office.
-Separate school districts also have seven combined city wards, but the separate school boundaries extend past city boundaries.
+The names that appear on your ballot for School Trustee are determined by the ward you live in on election day.
+You may vote for only one School Trustee; either Public or Separate.
+School Trustees are expected to represent the views of their ward constituents as well as the school district as a whole.
+Each school district elects seven School Trustees with each person representing two City wards.
+You can view a map of the ward boundaries at calgary.ca/election.

 What if I don’t want to vote for a particular office?

-You may choose to decline a ballot for any office that you don’t wish to vote for.
+You may choose to decline a ballot for any office that you don’t want to vote for.
 This does not affect your ability to vote for any other office in the election.

 What if only one person runs for an office?

 If only one individual has submitted nomination papers for an office at the close of the nomination period, the Returning Officer will declare the person acclaimed and the person elected.
 No election for that particular office will be held.